Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             The format is $NUMBERofCONDITION_$NUMBERofREPLICATE.
                             If different --replicate_tex values need to be assigned to different conditions, please use spaces to separate them.
-For example, 1_2 2_2 3_3.
+For an example, 1_2 2_2 3_3.
 It means that --replicate_tex is 2 in number 1 and number 2 conditions.
 In number 3 condition, --replicate_tex is
                             3. For assigning the same --replicate_tex to all conditions, just use like all_1 (--replicate_tex is 1